A new universal ratio in Random Matrix Theory and chaotic to integrable transition in Type-I and Type-II hybrid Sachdev-Ye-Kitaev models: The hybrid of and bosonic SYK

 So we expect the ELS of the hybrid bosonic SYK stays the same from $ q=4 $, all the way down to $ q=2 $.
 This is indeed confirmed by our ED results \cite{JWb} shown in Fig.\ref{bcross}, there are only two cases here (a) For $ N_b $ even, at the half filling $ q_b=0 $, it is always in GOE for any ratio of $ K/J $. (b) Away from the half filling $ q_b \neq 0 $, it is always in GUE for any ratio of $ K/J $, regardless of $ N_b $ is even or odd.

-In short, in contrast to all the hybrid fermionic models discussed in this paper, the KAM theorem does not apply in the bosonic model, there is no CNCT in the bosonic hybrid model.
+In short, in contrast to all the hybrid fermionic models discussed in the main text, the KAM theorem does not apply in the bosonic hybrid model where there is no CIT.
+Here we only focused on the ELS of bulk spectrum.
+It supports the claim made in Sec.VI-A on the relation between the edge versus bulk energy levels and belong to the class A in the BSCFS.